 Web Player

-The demo package contains a complete, working example and all the necessary files to get started immediately.
+Before you begin, please download the demo package.
+It contains all the necessary files to get started immediately.

 • demo.html: A functional example page with all HTML and JavaScript in one file.